rrthomas/pdfjam/ANNOUNCEMENT.md

+* Major version bumped to 4.00 to reflect major refactoring, and some minor backwards-incompatible changes.
 * New co-maintainer.
 * Several minor bug fixes.
 * New option `--build-dir path` to build in `path` instead of a temporary